 Well-funded tobacco prevention and cessation programs can save Pennsylvania billions of dollars in tobacco-related health care costs.
-In July 2010, the Pennsylvania State Legislature passed a state budget that continued to reduce funding to the tobacco prevention and cessation program by 45 percent.
-Due to this significant cut in funding, many programs can no longer serve their communities.
+Since 2004, funding for tobacco prevention and cessation program has been greatly reduced.
+Due to these significant cuts in funding, many programs are no longer serving their communities.
 The need to educate legislators about the importance of these life-saving programs is greater than ever.

 Other Tobacco Products Excise Tax

 On July 13, 2016, Pennsylvania legislators approved, and Governor Wolf has signed into law, a $1.00 cigarette tax increase that will reduce tobacco rates, save lives and prevent thousands of kids from becoming addicted to cigarettes and smokeless tobacco products.
 The increase has raised the state cigarette tax of $1.60 per pack to a total of $2.60 per pack.
 Additionally, taxing e-cigarettes at 40% of wholesale which will also discourage Pennsylvanians, especially youth, from using these products.
 We applaud the legislature’s decision to join the rest of the country by implementing a first-time tax on other tobacco products, such as smokeless and roll-your-own tobacco.
 However, Pennsylvania missed an opportunity to fully protect residents from the health harms of tobacco by introducing the tax as a weight-based tax on smokeless, roll-your-own and not taxing cigars.
 Pennsylvania still remains one of the only two states that does not tax cigars.